JStoweYouKnow/DealAnalyzer/EMAIL_FORWARDING_SETUP.md

 ### Email Verification

-The webhook should verify requests are coming from SendGrid:
+The webhook MUST verify requests are coming from SendGrid:
-- Check SendGrid signature (if configured)
+- **MANDATORY**: Validate the `X-Twilio-Email-Event-Webhook-Signature` header on every request with timestamp checking and acceptable drift
 - Validate sender domain
 - Rate limit the endpoint